 Simply reboot the router - it is possible that the built-in web server has locked/crashed, and you can't connect to it because of a temporary software issue that a simple reboot may be able to solve.

-Reset the router to the factory defaults - NAT routers usually have a reset button, that when pressed for 10-30 seconds (while powering up/plugging in) resets the router to the factory defaults, so you can login with the default password, etc. Note the procedure might be different for your particular router, check the user manual.
+Reset the router to the factory defaults - NAT routers usually have a reset button, that when pressed for 10-30 seconds (while powering up/plugging in) resets the router to the factory defaults, so you can login with the default password, etc. Some may have a pinhole reset button that requires a sharp object like a paper pin to push.
+Just push in the button, then plug-in the device and wait for 10-30 seconds until the LED indicators show some change (they usually blink all together, in a different way than normal operation), then you can let go of the reset button.
+Note the procedure might be different for your particular router, check the user manual.

 Disable web proxies - make sure Internet Explorer is not configured to use some type of web proxy for browsing.

 Update firmware - sometimes a corrupt firmware can render the router useless.
 Try updating to the newest one from the manufacturer's website.

 DHCP ? - NAT routers usually act as DHCP servers to serve multiple IP addresses to internal LAN clients.
 If you set your network adapter to "Obtain an IP address automatically" in the TCP/IP properties and your PC gets an IP address it is communicating with the router.
 This can be verified by dropping to command prompt, and typing: ipconfig.
 If the IP address is in one of the private ranges, usually 192.168.x.x, or 10.0.x.x, but not 169.*.*.*, then that indicates your client is able to obtain an IP from your router/DHCP server.
 You can also note the IP of your "Gateway" - that is the actual router IP you are connecting to.